CLEP / Introductory Psychology

 1. Two pairs of red circles interspersed with two pairs of blue circles

-2. Four pairs of red and blue circles
+2. Four red circles and four blue circles

 3. A red and a blue circle surrounded by three red and blue altering circles on each side.

-4. Four red circles and four blue circles
+4. Four pairs of red and blue circles

 context image for this question

-Correct Answer: B. Four pairs of red and blue circles
+Correct Answer: D. Four pairs of red and blue circles

 Explanation: According to the Gestalt principle of proximity, subjects tend to group stimuli based on their closeness.
 Therefore, most subjects would describe the above set as four pairs of red and blue circles, even if all the above options are correct objectively speaking.
 Notice that even though the first couple of pairs are closer to each other and the last couple of pairs as well, option two is less considered because the principle of similarity also influences perception.
 As such, there are multiple Gestalt principles and sometimes these compete with each other.
 The law of Prägnanz clarifies this by mentioning that people interpret stimuli so that the simplest configuration will result.